-Japan firmly committed for economic uplift of Asia-Pacific: Dy PM
+Japan firmly committed to economic uplift of Asia-Pacific: Dy PM

 The Bank is currently preparing “Strategy 2030” its new long-term

-policy and it is hoped that it will develop a strong straegy taking into consideration various discussions at the annual meeting
+policy and it is hoped that it will develop a strong strategy taking into consideration various discussions at the annual meeting.